Continental Innovates with Rancher and Kubernetes

 In Rancher v2.0.4+, disk UUIDs are enabled in vSphere node templates by default.

-If you are using Rancher prior to v2.0.4, refer to the vSphere node template documentation. for details on how to enable a UUID with a Rancher node template.
+If you are using Rancher before v2.0.4, refer to the vSphere node template documentation. for details on how to enable a UUID with a Rancher node template.